DickChesterwood/korg-volca-teensy-filter/README.md

 TODO My next job is to transition this from breadboard to veroboard, where it probably all overheat and blow up.

+TODO a Midi panic button on the front panel would be good.

 ![Schematic](https://github.com/DickChesterwood/korg-volca-teensy-filter/blob/master/Schematic.png?raw=true)